sami-haq99/bashthebuilder.github.io/_pages/group.md

 3. **Zied Bouraoui**: [Zied](http://www.cril.univ-artois.fr/~bouraoui/index.html) who is based in CRIL, France.
 I had got an opportunity to work with Zied at [Cardiff University](https://www.cardiff.ac.uk/).

+4. **Professor Wai Lam**: I started my research under [his](http://www.se.cuhk.edu.hk/people/academic-staff/prof-lam-wai/) supervision at the Chinese University of Hong Kong.
+Under his supervision, I have published in various premier conferences and journals.
+I was a member of the [Text Mining Group](http://www1.se.cuhk.edu.hk/~textmine/) and still work with him and his students on various topics involving text.

+5. **Yan Kun**: With Yan, who is currently associated with Peking University, works in topics such as image processing.
+We are together exploring how text information could help improve various tasks in image processing.

 I have also collaborated with some other active researchers such as [Jose](http://josecamachocollados.com/) and [Luis](https://luisespinosa.bitbucket.io/) both based in Cardiff University.